major/MySQLTuner-perl/README.md

 What MySQLTuner is checking exactely ?
 --
-All checks done by **MySQLTuner** are documented in the following docuementation describing in [MySQLTuner Internals](https://github.com/major/MySQLTuner-perl/blob/master/INTERNALS.md) documentation.
+All checks done by **MySQLTuner** are documented in [MySQLTuner Internals](https://github.com/major/MySQLTuner-perl/blob/master/INTERNALS.md) documentation.

 Download/Installation
 --